jurankar/StudentSystemAngular/README.md

 Under paragraph "Show the courses you are looking for", the courses that you are looking for will be displayed.

-Bakcend for this project is written in springBoot and you can find it on this link: https://github.com/jurankar/Student_system_springboot
+Backend for this project is written in springBoot and you can find it on this link: https://github.com/jurankar/Student_system_springboot